 Another benefit of a sticker chart from a parent’s point of view is that it is an effective way to keep your cool with an itchy child.

 Using sticker systems to reward NOT doing things

-Another approach is to identify specific time periods to focus on not doing the thing you are trying to stop, such as going to sleep, bath-time, watching TV or car journeys; or you could focus on one particularly itchy patch and award stickers for not scratching that area.
+Another approach is to identify specific time periods to focus on not scratching, such as at bedtime, bath time, whilst watching TV or during car journeys; or you could focus on one particularly itchy patch and award stickers for not scratching that area.